 Pair this with the natural beauty of Hierve El Agua’s petrified waterfall and natural, refreshing spring pools, and Monte Alban, a pre-colonial Mayan settlement, both merely a couple of hours outside the city, and you’ve got a travel destination which is up there with the best on Earth.

-Another long bus ride through the mountains led me to the surf town of Puerto Escondido (meaning hidden port) – don’t worry, there’s also an airport, if you don’t feel like cramming yourself into a crowded collectivo or coach.
+Another long bus ride through the mountains led me to the surf town of Puerto Escondido (meaning hidden port) – don’t worry, there’s also an airport, if you don’t feel like cramming yourself into a crowded collectivo (collective bus) or coach.

 Also in Oaxaca state, Puerto Escondido is a truly bohemian – a word which is overused but genuinely meant, here – paradise.
 With many of those who visit this coastal town, with its chilled vibe and easy living, finding themselves seriously planning a way to make it a permanent vacation.